-Head teacher or senior cleaner should normally contact either the headteacher or Chair of governors on arrival at site, at regular intervals whilst on site, when leaving the site and when arriving safely home.
+[Insert name or position] should normally contact [insert name or position] on arrival at site, at regular intervals whilst on site, when leaving the site and when arriving safely home.

 A member of staff should not enter a building alone unless there is an urgent and important need to do so before assistance arrives.